 6. Apply shrink film

-You can apply shrink film to the edges of your window using double side tape and a hair dryer to help it wrap to the gaps and block up drafts.
-'Window films protect your windows during the colder months.
-They are applied to the edges of the windows..
-Heat with a blow-dryer to shrink it and conceal drafts.'
-Says Kemps.
+Kemps notes that window films are actually a protective measure for windows during wintertime.
+You can apply shrink film to the edges of your window using double-sided tape and a hair dryer to help it wrap to the gaps and block updrafts.

 7. Apply foam tape